Academic Accommodations

 Step 2: Set up an appointment with PASS

-Schedule your Academic Accommodation Consultation with PASS using the link provided in the confirmation email once your application as been submitted.
-We will review your accommodations, discuss the process, and answer questions.
-You are responsible for setting up this appointment to establish your accommodations.
+Schedule your Academic Accommodation Consultation with PASS using the link provided in your confirmation email after submitting your application.
+During this meeting, we will review your requested accommodations, explain the process, and answer any questions.
+Please remember that you are responsible for scheduling this appointment to finalize your accommodations.

 Step 3: Request your accommodation letter in the portal each semester